apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     ObjectConstructor        ::= "{" ( FieldBinding ( "," FieldBinding )* )? "}"
     FieldBinding             ::= Expression ":" Expression

-A major feature of SQL++ is its ability to construct new data model instances.
+A major feature of the query language is its ability to construct new data model instances.
 This is accomplished using its constructors for each of the model's complex object structures, namely arrays, multisets, and objects.
 Arrays are like JSON arrays, while multisets have bag semantics.
 Objects are built from fields that are field-name/field-value pairs, again like JSON.